 Important Regulators

-- Food and Drug Administration (FDA): Supervises the security of food and pharmaceutical uses of nanotechnology.
+- Food and Drug Administration (FDA): Regulates the use of nanotechnology in food and pharmaceutical applications.

-*International Organization for Standardization, or ISO*: Creates global standards pertaining to nanotechnology.
+- International Organization for Standardization, or ISO: Develops international standards related to nanotechnology.

 Multidisciplinary Cooperation